-We conducted our engagement in accordance with the Canadian Standard for Assurance Engagements 3000, Attestation Engagements Other Than Audits or Reviews of Historical Financial Information ("CSAE 3000") and the Canadian Standard on Assurance Engagements 3410, Assurance Engagements on Greenhouse Gas Statements ("CSAE 3410").
-These standards require that we plan and perform our engagement to obtain limited assurance about whether, in all material respects, the Subject Matter is presented in accordance with the Criteria, and to issue a report.
+We conducted our engagement in accordance with the Canadian Standard on Assurance Engagements ("CSAE"), Attestation Engagements Other than Audits or Reviews of Historical Financial Information ("CSAE 3000") and Assurance on Greenhouse Gas Statements ("CSAE 3410").
+These standards requires that we plan and perform our engagement to obtain limited assurance about whether, in all material respects, the Subject Matter is presented in accordance with the Criteria, and to issue a report.
 The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risk of material misstatement, whether due to fraud or error.

-We believe that the evidence obtained is sufficient and appropriate to provide a basis for our limited assurance conclusion.
+We believe that the evidence obtained is sufficient and appropriate to provide a basis for our limited assurance conclusions.

-Our independence and Quality Control
+Our Independence and Quality Management